ETF Trading Strategies for Any Investor

 And you don’t have to stop with those markets, there are many more markets just waiting for buyers and sellers, and there are just as many market ETFs that track them

 Maybe you don’t want to invest in a market as much as a particular industry.
 Do you think producing clean coal is the next “green” advancement?
 Maybe a coal mining ETF is the way to go.
-Whether it’s financials, defense, or even technology, it’s much easier to buy an industry ETF than trying to corner the market in sector equities.
+Whether it’s financials, defense, utilities, or even technology, it’s much easier to buy an industry ETF than trying to corner the market in sector equities.